 In its new location as part of the J. Harley Bonds Career and Educational Resource Center, the career center occupied the first floor of the building with other district programs housed on the second and third floors.
 By December 2002, all career center classrooms and offices within the main building were complete and a new 40,000 square foot shop building was added.
-Since that time, two more renovations have occurred that have added over 8,200 square feet of classroom and shop space to the main building.
-The most current renovation transformed the old high school gymnasium into a 3,000 square foot welding facility with 50 welding booths.
-This same renovation also transformed the former media center into three health science classrooms covering over 2,400 square feet.
-Today, Bonds serves approximately 350-400 students per year in 11 different programs.
+Since that time, three more renovations have occurred that have added over 8,200 square feet of classroom and shop space to the main building.
+One of the recent renovations transformed the old high school gymnasium into a 3,000 square foot welding facility with 50 welding booths.
+This same renovation also transformed the former media center into three new classrooms covering over 2,400 square feet.
+The most recent renovation updated the Mechatronics lab space and added new Cosmetology and Esthetics classrooms and labs on the second floor.
+Today, Bonds serves approximately 400-500 students per year in 11 different programs.